Freycinetia banksii: Māori cultural uses and traditions

-The sweet-tasting fruits and the succulent flower bracts (tāwhara) were a delicacy of the Māori.
-These were often gathered by using a forked stick.
-The leaves widely for plaiting and weaving, although the broader leaves of New Zealand flax were preferred because they provided more material.
-Kiekie was preferred for closely woven items, such as kete pūtea and kete pure.
+The leaves were used widely for plaiting and weaving, although the broader leaves of New Zealand flax were preferred because they provided more material.
+Kiekie was preferred for closely woven items, tukutuku, such as kete pūtea and kete pure.
 Items woven included mats and temporary baskets for holding food.
-The aerial roots were gathered to use as a binding material for implements and for making fish traps and sandals.
+The aerial roots were gathered to use as a binding material for implements and for making fish traps and sails.